sr3dna/androme/README.md

 <TextView>Item 5</TextView>
 <!-- res/layout/filename2.xml -->
 ```
+The attributes "include" and "include-end" can only be applied to elements which share the same parent container.
 See /demos/custom.html for usage instructions.

 ### Generated from HTML and CSS